hengbingao/sequence_demux_NovaseqX/README.md

+# NovaSeq X demultiplexing — OverrideCycles & SampleSheets

+Reference and tooling for demultiplexing Illumina NovaSeq X runs with **bcl-convert**, focused on CUT&Tag and CUT5base (easySci) libraries.
+Includes a browser tool that builds the `OverrideCycles` string, ready-to-edit SampleSheet templates, and the run commands.

+## Contents

+- [`index.html`](index.html) — OverrideCycles Builder (web app, no dependencies)
+- OverrideCycles cheat sheet — [short reads](#short-reads-2--61-cycle) and [long reads](#long-reads-2--134-cycle)
+- SampleSheet templates for each library type
+- [Running bcl-convert](#running-bcl-convert) — direct command and SLURM wrapper

-# OverrideCycles Builder
+## The OverrideCycles Builder

-A single-page, dependency-free web tool for building the `OverrideCycles` string used by Illumina **bcl-convert** on NovaSeq X runs.

-You enter the run's cycle structure and, for each read, fill any of **Y / I / N / U** with a length and a start position.
-The tool places the segments, pads gaps with `N`, and writes the string (e.g. `Y134;I8N2;N50U10;Y134`).
+Open [`index.html`](index.html) in any browser.
+Enter the run's four cycle counts, then for each read fill any of **Y / I / N / U** with a length and a 1-based start position.
+Uncovered cycles are padded with `N`, and Index 2 (i5) is auto-reversed to match NovaSeq X's reverse-complement read.

-## Why

-Getting `OverrideCycles` right is fiddly: segment order is position-sensitive (`I8N2` ≠ `N2I8`), i5 (Index 2) is read reverse-complement on NovaSeq X, and each read's tokens must sum to its full cycle count.
-This tool makes those constraints visible and hard to get wrong.

-## Features

-- **Four cycle inputs** — Read1 / Index1 (i7) / Index2 (i5) / Read2, taken from `RunInfo.xml`.
-- **Per-read Y / I / N / U segments** — each with a length and a 1-based start position; leave a row blank to skip it.
-- **Automatic N padding** — any cycle not covered by a segment becomes `N`.
-- **i5 auto-reverse** — fill i5 in physical read order; the tool reverses its tokens to match bcl-convert's reverse-complement convention.
-The ruler shows what you typed; the output shows what bcl-convert needs.
-- **Live rulers** — a colored bar per read shows the Y/I/N/U layout as you type.
-- **Overlap & overflow detection** — warns if two segments claim the same cycle or a segment runs past the read length.
-- **Generate / Regenerate** — build the string on demand; **Copy string** copies the current value.

-## Letter meanings

 | Letter | Meaning |
 |---|---|